FN Barracuda

 The FN Barracuda is a double-action multi-caliber revolver designed by and built by Astra-Unceta y Cia SA to Fabrique Nationale's specifications.
-It can be switched between three calibers (9×19mm Parabellum, .38 Special and .357 Magnum) by changing parts of the cylinder.
+It can be switched between three calibers (9×19mm Parabellum, .38 Special and .357 Magnum) by changing cylinder parts.
 FN decided to enter the revolver market, aiming to satisfy law enforcement customers on both sides of the Atlantic, and this gun represented their only attempt at doing so, in collaboration with Astra.
 Production stopped around 1989 after poor sales.
-The revolver itself is generally thought to be well-made, but it targeted a diminishing revolver market for law enforcement.
+The revolver is generally thought to be well-made, but it targeted a diminishing revolver market for law enforcement.

 Design details

-Fairly standard in design, with respect to other double action / single action (DA/SA) heavy frame revolvers, the key design difference between the FN Barracuda and other brands is the rapidly interchangeable cylinder, allowing the user to easily switch between 9×19mm Parabellum, .38 Special, and .357 Magnum calibers.
+Fairly standard in design, with respect to other double action / single action (DA/SA) heavy frame revolvers, the fundamental design difference between the FN Barracuda and other brands is the rapidly interchangeable cylinder, allowing the user to easily switch between 9×19mm Parabellum, .38 Special, and .357 Magnum calibers.
 The gun has a pinned barrel, five-screwed frame assembly, and an internal coil hammer spring that can be adjusted for trigger pull weight, among other details.
-The trigger pull for double action configuration, in factory settings, is 11 lbf, and is 4.84 lbf in single action configuration.
+In factory settings, the trigger pull for double action configuration, is 11 lbf, and is 4.84 lbf in single action configuration.
 Barrel length is 3 in, which is shorter than the typical revolvers of the era, which were typically 4 in, but longer than a snub-nosed revolver.